eclipse-kura/kura/docs/getting-started/raspberry-pi-raspberryos-quick-start.md

     From the raspi-config main menu select `Localisation Options`:

     ![raspi-config menu](./images/raspi-localisation-menu.png)

-    Then modify the following settings with the value in the table:
+    Then modify the **Locale** and **WLAN Country** with with the proper settings for your location.
+For example, an user located in Italy could set the values as the ones in the table:

     | Setting         	| Value             	|
     |-----------------	|-------------------	|